What this page is — and what it isn't

 Use this during a 15-minute consult to filter for fit, trauma competence, and safety — not just credentials, confidence, or a polished website.

-This site doesn't endorse specific clinicians — but it does endorse doing your homework before you book.
-These two directories are strong starting points for finding a trauma-trained therapist in Alberta.
-Neither is a guarantee of quality.
+Download the Vetting SheetThis site doesn't endorse specific clinicians — but it does endorse doing your homework before you book.
+If you haven't already read through what these therapy modalities actually do, it's worth a few minutes before you start filtering — knowing the difference between EMDR, ART, and somatic work changes what you search for.
+The two directories below are strong starting points for finding a trauma-trained therapist in Alberta.
+Neither guarantees quality.
 They're tools.
 Use them like one.

 One of the most thorough therapist databases in Canada.
 Its value is in how precisely you can filter.